hapijs/lab/README.md

 ## Integration with an assertion library

-Using the `--assert` argument allows you to integrate Lab with your favourite assertion library.
+Using the `--assert` argument allows you to integrate Lab with your favorite assertion library.
 It works by requiring the imported assertion library via the `Lab.assertions` property.
 Here is an example using `--assert code`: